 - Now you can crease the score lines.

 Paper Scoring Tool Substitute

 If you don't have a paper scoring tool, you can use another pointed (but not too sharp) object, such as a ballpoint pen that's run out of ink completely.

 Origami Purse Tutorial - Step 8

-33. Now you can fold the purse up!
+- Now you can fold the purse up.

-There are many ways that you can make the flap stay in place, you could use craft velcro (not too strong) or use semi-permanent double-sided tape.
-For more elaborate projects, make the purse from durable craft paper or even plastic.
-You can then use things like magnetic poppers.
+There are many ways that you can make the flap stay in place, you could use craft hook-and-loop tape (not too strong) or use semi-permanent double-sided tape.